RayNG123/AutoTrade/README.md

 ## Overview

 This project aims to automate stock trading using machine learning models for predictive analytics and Alpaca API for executing trades.
+The system employs machine learning models trained to understand and predict stock price movements.
+These models can be either for regression or classification tasks.
+They are capable of dynamically retraining based on new data and can be fine-tuned for various trading strategies.
 It incorporates a variety of trading indicators and strategies to make buy/sell decisions.
 The project consists of various modules including data downloading, price prediction, and trading strategy implementation.

 **Note: This project is intended for educational purposes and should not be used as financial advice.**